-Boughton Parish Council (parishclerk@bourtondorset.org) Bridport Town Council (enquiries@bridport-tc.gov.uk 01308 456722) Dorchester Town Counci (admin@dorchester-tc.gov.uk 01305 266861) East Dorset (Now part of Dorset Council) - cut by East Dorset staff: AOttaway@christchurchandeastdorset.gov.uk 01202 795449) Gillingham Town Council (GTC@gillinghamdorset-tc.gov.uk 01747 823588 / 01305 221215) Shaftesbury Town Council (enquiries@shaftesburytowncouncil.co.uk 01747 852420) Sherborne Town Council (t.savage@sherborne-tc.gov.uk 01935 812807) Sturminster Newton Town Council (admin@sturminsternewton-tc.gov.uk 01258 475136) Our partners receive payment from Dorset Council via a Service Level Agreement which sets out the standard, frequency and geographical area of cutting we expect for our money.
-All partners currently cut and leave and prefer a more frequent cutting regime and add extra cuts to the standard 7 per year using their own financial resources.
+Boughton Parish Council (parishclerk@bourtondorset.org) Bridport Town Council (enquiries@bridport-tc.gov.uk 01308 456722) Dorchester Town Council (admin@dorchester-tc.gov.uk 01305 266861) Gillingham Town Council (GTC@gillinghamdorset-tc.gov.uk 01747 823588 / 01305 221215) Shaftesbury Town Council (enquiries@shaftesburytowncouncil.co.uk 01747 852420) Sherborne Town Council (t.savage@sherborne-tc.gov.uk 01935 812807) Sturminster Newton Town Council (admin@sturminsternewton-tc.gov.uk 01258 475136) Our partners receive payment from Dorset Council via a Service Level Agreement which sets out the standard, frequency and geographical area of cutting we expect.
+Dorset Council encourages all our agency agreements to cut and collect where possible - currently only Bridport TC does this.
+Most partners currently cut and leave and prefer a more frequent cutting regime and add extra cuts to the standard 6-7 per year using their own financial resources.

 The remainder of cutting within urban areas outside of agency agreements is undertaken by our inhouse staff.
 There are 5 teams, each led by a Senior Ranger, geographically based across Dorset.
 See Appendix 1.
-Under most circumstances the urban cutting cycle is 7 cuts per year between March and September, and the Council believes this is a sufficient level to maintain the safety of the network in urban areas.
-However, increasingly we are using the cut and collect methodology in many more areas in North, Weymouth, Portland, West and Purbeck.
+In some areas the urban cutting cycle is 7 cuts per year between March and September.
+However, increasingly where we have the right machines, we are moving to less frequent, cut and collect methodology in many more areas - North, Weymouth, Portland, West and Purbeck.

-In Blandford, where the cut-and-collect approach has been trialled for the past three years, the number of cuts has been reduced to 2 per year in some places, increasing wildflower populations and maintaining acceptably neat low growing verges.
+In Blandford, where the cut-and-collect approach has been trialled for the past three years, the number of cuts has been reduced to 2 per year, increasing wildflower populations and maintaining acceptably neat low growing verges.